vmasek/IFJ-14/README.md

 		All tests are made automatic.
 		Output of tests is coloured to easily spot the error.
 		Run `./test` in Bash

+		Advanced testing:

+			Use script arguments to specify test:

+			mem	- test memory allocation/deallocation (valgrind and advanced valgrind) debug	- tests will be runned with debugging macros turned on

 		Adding tests to script:
 			If you want to add new test that you just implemented: